I tried ‘the best kettlebell workout’ and it hit my whole body in 10 minutes

 My grip was fried by the end, as were the muscles across my back, which is a sign that I need to work on strength and muscular endurance in these areas.

-But my favourite part of all about this workout was its accessibility.
+But my favourite thing about this workout was its accessibility.
 If you have one kettlebell and enough room to swing it, you have everything you need to give it a whirl.
 It democratises top-quality strength and conditioning, and for that reason I’ll be returning to it time and time again.
 If you have a kettlebell at home, I humbly suggest that you do too.

 Read more: Stanley Tucci got into the ‘best shape of his life’ at 63 with this training method